Multipartite Entanglement in Crossing the Quantum Critical Point: Quantum Ising Model

 where $\braket{\cdot}$ means the expectation value with respect to the final state.
-Now, one can find that $f_Q$ is the summation of two-site spin-spin correlation function of each pair.
+Now, one can find that $f_Q$ is the summation of all two-site spin-spin correlation functions.
 In the thermodynamic limit, i.e., $N\rightarrow \infty$, $f_Q$ of the final state is

 where $C_z(r)=\left<\hat{\sigma}_i^z\hat{\sigma}_{i+r}^z\right>$ is the correlation function with distance $r$.